Darling

 TERROIR

 The terroir of Darling is shaped by a combination of soil, climate, and geography.
 The proximity to the Atlantic Ocean and the Benguela Current creates a maritime influence that helps to regulate temperatures and extend the growing season.
 The cool coastal breezes and morning mists moderate the vineyard temperatures, allowing the grapes to ripen slowly and retain their natural acidity.
+The soils in Darling are mainly derived from granite and shale formations.
+These soils are well-draining and have good water retention properties, making them suitable for grapevine cultivation.
+The granite-based soils contribute to the mineral character of the wines, while the shale-based soils offer a unique flintiness and brightness to the wines.

 CLIMATE